VentionCo/mm-python-api/README.md

 Creates a MachineMotion instance and establishes the TCP/IP communication.
 This function is a constructor.

 #### callback {def callbackName(data):}
 > Handle in which incoming messages from the controller can be processed.
-The data are passed to the callback as a string argument.
+The data passed to the callback is of String type.

 #### ip {string}